pouchdb/pouchdb/docs/_guides/attachments.md

 PouchDB attachments allow you to use that to full advantage to store images, zip files, or whatever you want.

+{% include alert_start.html variant="info" %}

+Although it's not required, you may find <a href='https://github.com/nolanlawson/blob-util'>blob-util</a> to be useful for working with binary data in the browser.

+{% include alert_end.html %}

 How attachments are stored
 ----------